sarthakjdev/wapi.js/README.md

 ## 🚀 Usage

 - Kickstart your first WhatsApp application with Wapi.js.
 Check the [User Manual](./USER_MANUAL.md).
-- You can check out the example whatsapp bot here.
-[Example Chat bot](./packages/example-chat-bot/)
+- You can check out the example WhatsApp bot here.
+[Example Chatbot](./packages/example-chat-bot/)
 - You can get started with the development of your bot with this starter template utility.

 ```sh